Skip to main content

 I get up, take my tablets which are growing in number by the week.
 I look like I have gone into the medication sweetie shop and ordered a quarter of mixed meds please.
 They are all so pretty, no wonder kids take them instead of sweets.

-I have pills for inflammation, pills for blood pressure, for keeping my heart beat regular, pills for pain relief, deep shit pain relief pains that rip the shit out of my stomach lining, pills to help stop them doing that, pills for diabetes, pills for my bone pain, pills to dampen my immune system and the mega pills that are slowly swiping my autoimmune system out until even a sneeze could cause me to become infected and end up in A&E.
+I have pills for inflammation, pills for blood pressure, for keeping my heart beat regular, pills for pain relief, deep shit pain relief pains that rip the shit out of my stomach lining, pills to help stop them doing that, pills for diabetes, pills for my bone pain, pills to dampen my immune system and the mega pills that are slowly wiping my autoimmune system out until even a sneeze could cause me to become infected and end up in A&E.

 Oh and the insulin pen that I have to use 3 times a day that isn't working as my diabetes is still out of control even when fasting.